 The final third started out much the same as the second third, but quickly changed to more of a peppery, spicy, earthy profile with the sweetness transitioning to an undertone.
 It was actually quite impressive to taste such a shift in flavors so late in the game.
 The cigar also turned quite a bit stronger, with a huge nicotine punch in the last eighth or so that almost threw me for a loop.

 - The smoke coming off of this cigar was almost oppressive, and it had a great peppery and spicy smell that was really quite wonderful.

 - This is a huge cigar, and it took me two hours and 45 minutes to finish to the nub.
 Honestly, I almost gave up with about and inch to go, especially considering the increase in strength at that point, but I soldiered through.

 - I was quite surprised at the lack of cedar flavor profile in the smoke, as almost every cigar I have tasted has varying degrees of it included.
 While I have smoked fresh farm cigars before, I was still expecting more cedar than I noticed.

 - The construction, draw and burn were all excellent for the entire stick.

-The Bottom Line: It was amazing to know that the cigar I was smoking was made specifically for (and by) one of the icons of the cigar world, and the quality of this cigar cannot be denied.
-The complexity of flavors was impressive from a wonderful sweetness to an amazing spiciness, you could tell right off the bat that the tobacco used in these cigars is top notch and it really does effect the overall smoke.
-VERY few people will ever be able to try this cigar, but for those that do, you will not be disappointed.
+It was amazing to know that the cigar I was smoking was made specifically for, and by, one of the icons of the cigar world, and the quality of this cigar cannot be denied.
+The complexity of flavors was impressive from a wonderful sweetness to an amazing spiciness, you could tell right off the bat that the tobacco used in these cigars is top notch and it really does effect the overall smoke. very few people will ever be able to try this cigar, but for those that do, you will not be disappointed.